 Once everything is thoroughly mixed, fold in the crushed candy and white chocolate chips.
 Don’t worry if the batter seems ridiculously thick.

 Now you can decide what size you want the cookie.
 I used a large ice cream scoop that holds a ⅓ of a cup.
 I baked 5 cookies at a time on a large baking sheet.
 This made a ‘monster’ size cookie between 4 and 5 inches across.
-I baked these for 14 minutes.
+I baked these for 14 minutes (17 in new convection spaceship range).
 I did one sheet at a time, although if I would have turned the convection on, I could have done three sheets at a time.

 Let cool slightly and eat.